jsmolina/speccy-misifu/README.md

 `$ ./makezx.sh`

-# Caveats
+# To improve
-*  improve redraw and transparencies.
+*  redraw routines and transparencies.
 *  use more colours (that could be fixed later, it's just replacing sprites)